-Oil prices plunge ahead of Trump announcement on Iran
+Oil prices swing wildly as Trump nears Iran announcement

-The price of oil plunged in volatile trading ahead of President Trump's announcement on the Iran nuclear deal.
+The energy market is swinging wildly ahead of President Trump's announcement on the fate of the Iran nuclear deal.

-US crude tumbled as much as 4.4% late Tuesday morning to $67.63 a barrel.
-Then the price bounced back sharply, and crude was down about 2%.
+Crude oil prices plunged as much as 4.4% late Tuesday morning to $67.63 a barrel.
+Traders chalked it up to fears that Trump wouldn't deliver on his promise to pull out of the nuclear deal.

-Traders attributed the earlier plunge to nervousness that Trump could surprise the market with a less aggressive decision than anticipated.
-Lighter or delayed sanctions on Iran would allow it to keep shipping oil overseas, holding the price down.
+But then the price raced back, leaving crude down about 2.5% for the day.
+The rebound came after The New York Times reported that Trump had told French President Emmanuel Macron that the United States would in fact withdraw from the deal and re-impose sanctions on Iran.

 Trump is expected to announce that he will allow sanctions to go forward on Iran, a first step toward withdrawing from the nuclear deal, according to a US official and a person familiar with the plan.